josephwan21/Assignment-1-FED-/README.md

 Credits
 -----------------------------

+<strong>Media></strong>
-The Logo was made from a logo generator from: https://www.logomaker.com/
+- The Logo was made from a logo generator from: https://www.logomaker.com/

-The Half-Life: Alyx Photo was obtained from: http://t3.gstatic.com/images?q=tbn:ANd9GcTKph39Ds8Xh-8Wvk3lsWQpzOqlg5E8uQ3oo6cRIH18NClE6vDxYk7WuqqdGkEKQ3oX86uthw
+- The Half-Life: Alyx Photo was obtained from: http://t3.gstatic.com/images?q=tbn:ANd9GcTKph39Ds8Xh-8Wvk3lsWQpzOqlg5E8uQ3oo6cRIH18NClE6vDxYk7WuqqdGkEKQ3oX86uthw

-The image used for the website background was obtained from: https://c4.wallpaperflare.com/wallpaper/923/532/1009/vr-concept-virtual-reality-headset-wallpaper-preview.jpg
+- The image used for the website background was obtained from: https://c4.wallpaperflare.com/wallpaper/923/532/1009/vr-concept-virtual-reality-headset-wallpaper-preview.jpg

-The social media icons from the footer of: https://www.picoxr.com/sg
+- The social media icons from the footer of: https://www.picoxr.com/sg

-JavaScript DOMContentLoaded Event and EventListener reference from: https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event

-The Half-Life: Alyx preview photo in the games section was obtained from: https://store.steampowered.com/app/546560/HalfLife_Alyx/
+- The Half-Life: Alyx preview photo in the games section was obtained from: https://store.steampowered.com/app/546560/HalfLife_Alyx/

-The Beat Saber photo was obtained from: https://store.steampowered.com/app/620980/Beat_Saber/
+- The Beat Saber photo was obtained from: https://store.steampowered.com/app/620980/Beat_Saber/

-The SUPERHOT VR photo was obtained from: https://store.steampowered.com/app/617830/SUPERHOT_VR/
+- The SUPERHOT VR photo was obtained from: https://store.steampowered.com/app/617830/SUPERHOT_VR/

-The Job Simulator photo was obtained from: https://store.steampowered.com/app/448280/Job_Simulator/
+- The Job Simulator photo was obtained from: https://store.steampowered.com/app/448280/Job_Simulator/

-The Eleven Table Tennis photo was obtained from: https://store.steampowered.com/app/488310/Eleven_Table_Tennis/
+- The Eleven Table Tennis photo was obtained from: https://store.steampowered.com/app/488310/Eleven_Table_Tennis/

-The Among Us VR photo was obtained from: https://store.steampowered.com/app/1849900/Among_Us_VR/
+- The Among Us VR photo was obtained from: https://store.steampowered.com/app/1849900/Among_Us_VR/

-The Gabe Newell photo was obtained from: https://www.businessinsider.com/who-is-gabe-newell-career-net-worth-2017-1
+- The Gabe Newell photo was obtained from: https://www.businessinsider.com/who-is-gabe-newell-career-net-worth-2017-1

-The John Carmack photo was obtained from: https://en.wikipedia.org/wiki/John_Carmack
+- The John Carmack photo was obtained from: https://en.wikipedia.org/wiki/John_Carmack

-The Scott Cawthon photo was obtained from: https://www.fresherslive.com/latest/articles/scott-cawthon-net-worth-how-rich-is-he-now-1000016949
+- The Scott Cawthon photo was obtained from: https://www.fresherslive.com/latest/articles/scott-cawthon-net-worth-how-rich-is-he-now-1000016949

-The Todd Howard photo was obtained from: https://en.wikipedia.org/wiki/Todd_Howard
+- The Todd Howard photo was obtained from: https://en.wikipedia.org/wiki/Todd_Howard

+<strong>Code References</strong>

+- JavaScript DOMContentLoaded Event and EventListener reference from: https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event